 Gabi and Falco are not the only ones with great development this chapter because Mikasa gets a scene that is clearly a turning point for her character.

 The thing she has been carrying around since the beginning of Attack on Titan; the very thing which symbolizes her relationship with Eren, and she left it behind.

 However, the way Louise looks at it when Mikasa leaves makes me think it could work its way back to Mikasa through her.

 All of the scouts really had defining moments in this chapter, with them all being released by Onyankopon, which I predicted months ago.

 Connie is quick to distrust him because he is sick of being betrayed, first by Annie, Reiner and Bertholdt, and now Eren.

 Armin, however, wants to hear him out, and Onyankopon says he was never told about the wine and is against the euthanasia plan because “children are the future.”

-I believe that he is on the scouts side because, as Armin says, Onyankopon does believe in other races surviving so he would not support the euthanasia plan, which is why Yelena did not tell him.
+I believe that he is on the scouts side because, as Armin says, Onyankopon believes they were all created for a reaon so he would not support the euthanasia plan, which is why Yelena did not tell him.